What are conforming loan limits, and why are they increasing?

 Investors purchasing mortgage-backed securities benefit from the pooling together and repackaging of mortgages while also being guaranteed against the risk of homeowner default by Fannie Mae and Freddie Mac.
 Meanwhile, the GSEs benefit from the scale and diversification that makes the impact of a single mortgage default like a drop in the bucket compared to the more than $6 trillion of combined mortgage portfolios between both companies.

-“By pooling risk and selling securities to investors, GSEs help make mortgages more accessible and affordable for borrowers,” Robert explains.
-“And they pull in additional investment money into the mortgage market, which helps make that happen.”
+GSEs help make mortgages more accessible and affordable for borrowers by pooling risk and selling securities to investors, and they pull in additional investment money into the mortgage market, which helps make that happen.

 Every November, the FHFA adjusts the conforming loan limits to reflect changes in the housing market.
 This helps ensure the average homebuyer can still get a conventional mortgage, even as housing costs rise.
-The FHFA recently announced that the baseline conforming loan limit for 2023 will increase 12.2% to $726,200, with the limits 50% higher in designated high-cost areas.
-That’s a smaller increase than last year’s 18% year-over-year increase, which was more than double the 2021 conforming loan limit.
+The FHFA recently announced that the baseline conforming loan limit for 2024 will be $766,550 for one-unit properties, an increase of $40,350 from 2023.
+In designated high-cost areas, the new ceiling loan limit for one-unit properties will be $1,149,825, which is 150% of $766,550.

 FHA loan limits